Thunder, Lightning, Strike: Reception

 Reception to Thunder, Lightning, Strike was very positive.
 On review aggregator site Metacritic, the album has a score of 86, indicating "universal acclaim".

 Pitchfork placed Thunder, Lightning, Strike at number eight in their list of the top albums of 2004 and at number 171 on their list of the top 200 albums of the 2000s.

 Concluding the review for AllMusic, Tim Sendra claimed that, "The Go!
 Team is widescreen in a pan-and-scan world, a sparkling rejoinder to purists and spoilsports everywhere and more fun than recess on the last day of school.
 Cinematic, fantastic, and essential to all who want their music larger than life and rambunctious, Thunder, Lightning, Strike is the kind of record that makes you glad to be alive.
 What could be better than that?"

+Anniversary reissue and tour

+The band reissued the record and launched a Fall 2024 tour in the UK and US to celebrate the LP's 20th anniversary.
+The new album edition appeared on 13 September from Memphis Industries and included a bonus disc of Parton's original CD-R versions of the songs.